LotusEater-Xen/Website_MBcMe/README.md

+to run the website:
+Step 1: download
+Step 2: extract
+Step 3: open shell and cd into folder "mbcme-website" Step 4: npm install
+Step 5: npm start

+(server should be running)

 Website built on react framework, no special features pretty much an asset dump working on making it look pretty :))

 Dependencies so far: